redis/docs/content/operate/rs/release-notes/rs-7-8-releases/_index.md

 ### Supported platforms

-The following table provides a snapshot of supported platforms as of this Redis Enterprise Software release.
+The following table provides a snapshot of supported platforms as of this Redis Software release.
 See the [supported platforms reference]({{< relref "/operate/rs/references/supported-platforms" >}}) for more details about operating system compatibility.

-<span title="Check mark icon">&#x2705;</span> Supported – The platform is supported for this version of Redis Enterprise Software and Redis Stack modules.
+<span title="Check mark icon">&#x2705;</span> Supported – The platform is supported for this version of Redis Software and Redis Stack modules.

-<span title="Warning icon" class="font-serif">:warning:</span> Deprecation warning – The platform is still supported for this version of Redis Enterprise Software, but support will be removed in a future release.
+<span title="Warning icon" class="font-serif">:warning:</span> Deprecation warning – The platform is still supported for this version of Redis Software, but support will be removed in a future release.

 | Redis Software<br />major versions | 7.8 | 7.4 | 7.2 | 6.4 | 6.2 |
 |---------------------------------|:-----:|:-----:|:-----:|:-----:|:-----:|